jackboberg/spife/docs/topics/middleware.md

 ## The Lifecycles

-Knork provides the following lifecycles.
+Spife provides the following lifecycles.
 Some lifecycles may not be fired all of the time!

 ### `processServer`

 `processServer` is always fired.
-This lifecycle runs when a knork service is starting up, and resolves when the server is closed **or** when `knorkServer.uninstall()` is called.
+This lifecycle runs when a spife service is starting up, and resolves when the server is closed **or** when `spifeServer.uninstall()` is called.
 In most cases this will be the entire lifetime of the process.
 This lifetime is useful for setting up process-wide resources.

-It receives two arguments, `server` (the knork server) and `next` (a function).
+It receives two arguments, `server` (the spife server) and `next` (a function).
 `next()` will resolve to `undefined`.

 An example `processServer` middleware that installs a redis connection: